✨ Professional Resume Review | Get Yours Today | Certified Experts

 The duties of a Health and Safety Engineer encompass a lot of things.

-These include maintaining and applying current health and safety policies and regulations and reviewing plans and specifications for new machinery and equipment.
+These include maintaining and applying current health and safety policies and regulations, as well as reviewing plans and specifications for new machinery and equipment.

 These can help ensure they meet safety standards and install safety devices on machinery.

-To become a Health and Safety Engineer, you will probably need to start by completing a 3-year undergraduate degree in some section of engineering or another relevant field.
+To become a Health and Safety Engineer, you will probably need to start by completing a 3-year undergraduate degree in some engineering or another relevant field.

 After this, you may want to complete a post-grad master’s or go directly into the industry.

-Degrees that might suit this role are Chemical, Mechanical, and Aerospace engineering.
+Degrees that suit this role are Chemical, Mechanical, and Aerospace engineering.

 Agricultural engineering, Biomedical Engineering, and Computer engineering are the others.